NicholasAt/Drone-simulator/README.md

 # 🎮 About
 * Solo project — developed entirely by me.
 * A drone and helicopter simulator featuring six missions using various vehicles and incorporating all modern features.
-* To launch it in Unity, find the "init" scene.
+* To launch it in Unity editor, find the "init" scene.
 * Play => https://shainiuk-mykola.itch.io/drone-simulator

 # 🛠 Technologies